 Your tasks during build up will include but not be limited to:

 1st Clean – a complete and thorough clean of each yacht and its inventory.
-This involves cleaning absolutely everything onboard, bleaching all mouldy surfaces, lift the floorboards and clean the bilges - noting down any faults – aesthetic or otherwise, to discuss and fix with your crew.
+This involves cleaning absolutely everything onboard, bleaching all mouldy surfaces, polishing clocks and barometers, lift the floorboards and clean the bilges - noting down any faults – aesthetic or otherwise, to discuss and fix with your crew.

 Inventory – checking all inventory to ensure that it is up to charter standard and ordering any replacements that are required.
 Soft furnishings – placing all cushions and covers, curtains and bedding on each yacht.